-- A pond, lake, river, stream, creek, brook, or the sea, whether it contains water or not; and - A spring or wetland that is connected by surface flow (including portions that may be within a conduit or culvert) to a pond, lake, river, stream, creek, brook, or the sea.
+- A spring or wetland that is connected by surface flow (including portions that may be within a conduit or culvert) to a pond, lake, river, stream, creek, brook, or the sea.

-Zoning

-A regulatory tool that provides specific standards for density, use, parking, siting, size and height of buildings on specific parcels of land.
-A map is used to illustrate the zoning that applies to specific parcels.
+Zoning A regulatory tool that provides specific standards for density, use, parking, siting, size and height of buildings on speci land.
+A map is use zoning that applie specific parcels.
+Diagram 1: Cluster Housing